 The Search tab remains; Apple didn't say what work if any has been done to improve the quality and spam-proofness of App Store search, which is mildly worrying.
 App Store search in iOS 10 and earlier is rife with problems, and feels at least five years behind the standards of web search engines.

 A huge number of new features have been unveiled for iOS 11; here are the highlights.
-Many are exclusively for the iPad, but first we'll talk about the features coming to all compatible devices.

 New Messages features